cusd/cusd-website-v3/README.md

 `gem 'json', github: 'flori/json', branch: 'v1.8'`

-On Ubuntu, if you encounter an error with this line above in `Gemfile`, replace it with `gem 'json', '>= 1.8'`, then run `bundle install`
+If you encounter an error with this line above in `Gemfile`, replace it with `gem 'json', '>= 1.8'`, then run `bundle install`

 If `middleman build` doesn't work, try `bundle exec middleman build`

+# Request removal of information
+This repo contains some archived files.
+If your information is in any of those files and you would like it removed, contact the director of CUSD and request that the technical operations team remove it.